Easy Whole Wheat Cornbread Pancakes

 - Make a well in the center of the dry ingredients, then pour the wet ingredients into the well.
 Gently fold the wet and dry ingredients together until no more dry flour is left.

-- In the heated skillet, pour a ¼ cup of batter into the center of the skillet.
+- In the heated skillet, pour a ¼ cup of batter into the center.

 - Cook the first side of the pancake for 1 minute and 30 seconds.
 Flip, then cook the other side for 30 seconds.

-- Take the pancake off the skillet and repeat with the remaining batter.
+- Take the pancake off the skillet and repeat until all the batter is used.
+Recipe yields 9-10 pancakes.

 Notes